-The legal foundation of NAM is the application of the public doctrine to wildlife, so that wildlife is regarded as state property.
-While NAM justifies this as “noncommercial” use, in practice it justifies selling off state property for the benefit of the fur industry and out-of-state trophy hunters.
+NAM regards wildlife as state property.
+While NAM justifies this as “noncommercial” use under a “public trust” doctrine, in practice it promotes selling off state property for the benefit of the fur industry and out-of-state trophy hunters.

 Concerned about declining public support for hunting, Boone & Crockett has been promoting a rebranding campaign, presenting “fair chase” hunting as an ethical pursuit (pun intended).
 This was a major theme at brewery meeting.
 Boone and Crocket outlines their strategy on their fair chase website:

 This vocal minority is partly responsible for non-hunters turning away their support for hunting.
 The question is, what to do about them?

 One solution is support and practice fair chase hunting.
 Hunting being conducted under laws guided by science that are established to ensure the well-being of game species is an inconvenient truth for the anti-hunting agenda.
 Their workaround to this is to ignore this fact or bring their own junk science to the table to refute real science.
 But what they can’t work around is this truth: beyond game laws, the majority of hunters limit themselves for the benefit of game populations by choosing to hunt under the highest of ethical standards.